-In line with the Royal College of Radiologists publications 'lifelong learning and building teams using peer feedback' (2017) and 'standards of learning from discrepancy meetings' (2014) it is strongly recommended that this peer review audit is undertaken in conjunction with a discrepancy meeting.
-It is recommended that each service agrees a tolerance level of acceptable quality and any cases falling below this tolerance level should be discussed openly within a discrepancy meeting and learning points and further action agreed within the team of peers.
+In line with the Royal College of Radiologists publications 'lifelong learning and building teams using peer feedback' (2017) and 'standards for radiology events and learning meetings' (2020) it is strongly recommended that this peer review audit is undertaken in conjunction with a radiology events and learning meetings (REALMS).
+It is recommended that each service agrees a tolerance level of acceptable quality and any cases falling below this tolerance level should be discussed openly within a REALMS meeting and learning points and further action agreed within the team of peers.